-LOW LEVEL OF SIGNIFICANCE HIGH LEVEL OF SIGNIFICANCE Inform Consult Involve Collaborate Empower What it involves to provide the public with balanced and objective information to assist them in understanding the problem, alternatives, opportunities and/or solutions to obtain public feedback on analysis, alternatives and/or decisions to work directly with the public throughout the process to ensure that public concerns and aspirations are consistently understood and considered to partner with the public in each aspect of the decision including the development of alternatives and the identification of the preferred solution. to place final decision making is in the hands of the public Types of matters we might use this type of engagement for minor change to how Council manages groups of activities upgrade of a reserve area LTP and Annual Plan where there are significant changes from the content of the LTP for that financial year policies such as the Easter Sunday Shop Trading Policy and the Unmanned Aerial Vehicle Policy development of options for a policy change that is deemed significant (eg moving from land to capital value for rating purposes) development options for a new large capital project which has a community focus and has a large number of options (eg Te Anau wastewater project) community halls Examples of engagement tools Council newsletter, weekly/daily newspapers, community newsletters, email, social media posts, flyers, website, radio submissions, hearings, feedback processes, surveys, open days local meetings, social media, targeting existing organisations within the community (eg. service clubs) talking with communities, key partnerships with existing community organisations, hall committees community boards When the community can expect Council will generally advise the community when a decision is made Council will advise the community when a draft decision is made and generally provides the community with up to four Council will generally provide the community with a greater lead-in time Council will generally involve the community at the start to scope the issue, again after information has been Council will generally involve the community at
+LOW LEVEL OF SIGNIFICANCE HIGH LEVEL OF SIGNIFICANCE Inform Consult Involve Collaborate Empower involves balanced and objective on analy on analysis, alternatives omanion to assist them in derstanding the problem, ernatives, opportunities to partner with the public in each aspect of the decision including the development of alternatives and the identification of the preferred solution. to place final decision making is in the hands of the public Types of matters we might use this type of engagement for minor change to how Council manages groups of activities upgrade of a reserve area LTP and Annual Plan where there are significant changes from the content of the LTP for that financial year policies such as the Easter Sunday Shop Trading Policy and the Unmanned Aerial Vehicle Policy development of options for a policy change that is deemed significant (eg moving from land to capital value for rating purposes) development options for a new large capital project which has a community focus and has a large number of options (eg Te Anau wastewater project) community halls Examples of engagement tools Council newsletter, weekly/daily newspapers, community newsletters, email, social media posts, flyers, website, radio submissions, hearings, feedback processes, surveys, open days local meetings, social media, targeting existing organisations within the community (eg. service clubs) talking with communities, key partnerships with existing community organisations, hall committees community boards When the community can expect Council will generally advise the community when a decision is made Council will advise the community when a draft decision is made and generally provides the community with up to four Council will generally provide the community with a greater lead-in time Council will generally involve the community at the start to scope the issue, again after information has been Council will generally involve the community at